eric8607242/OSNASLib/README.md

 # OneShot_NAS_example

-**...The project is under construction...**

 ## Introduction

 * [What is neural architecture search (NAS)](./doc/nas.md)
 * [What is one-shot NAS](./doc/one_shot_nas.md)

 The is a example repo for one-shot NAS.
 We cover the basic implementation for one-shot NAS(e.g., supernet, search strategy, and training strategy).

-**The main components of one-shot NAS in this repo**
+* Components implemented in this repo
     * Supernet
         * Search space of ProxylessNAS
         * Search space of FbNet
         * Search space of SPOS
     * Supernet training strategy
         * Uniform sampling
         * Strict fairness
+        * Differentiable (specific for differentiable search strategy)
     * Search Strategy
         * Gradient Descent(Differentiable)
             - Softmax
             - Gumbel Softmax
         * Random search
         * Evolution algorithm
+* Additional property in this repo
+    * Hyperparameter tracker
+        * We record all hyperparameter in each searching or evaluating process.
+    * Evaluate searched neural architecture.
+(Train from scratch)

 We are glad at all contributions to improve this repo.
 Please feel free to pull request.